Zoya-B/Hello-World/README.md

 To sync the repo in RStudio and that in the online repo, use the green arrow/Push button.
 This should upload changes to the online repo.

 Lastly, these changes can be saved to the original branch or a new branch, which can later be merged using a pull request.
+Branches are created using the branch icon or main pulldown menu in the Git tab.